wp-plugins/order-delivery-date-for-woocommerce/readme.txt

 2. The selected delivery date will be shown in "Custom Fields" in Sales Log.

-3. Delivery Date will be displayed in a new column on Orders page titled "Delivery Date".
+3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==